reTHINK-project/use-cases/docs/D1.1/business-models/business-roles.md

 In perimeter authentication, a consumer needs to be authenticated only once (single sign-on).
 The consumer obtains a security token which is then validated by an Identity Assertion Provider for each system that the consumer needs to access.

+#### Identified Service Consumer

+A service consumer that is identified by a Identity Service Provider.

+#### Anonymous Service Consumer

+A service consumer that is not identified.

 #### Communication Service Provider (CSP)

 A Service Provider that manages the delivery of Communication services e.g. telephony, chat, to Communication Service Consumers.
 NSP and CSP roles can be played by the same Service Provider actor.

+#### Conversation / Communication Participant

+A Service Consumer that communicates with another Service Consumer by using communication services from one or more CSP e.g., audio call.

+The Participant that organise and invites other consumers to participate in conversations are called Organisers or (Owners?).

 #### Network Service Provider